programmfabrik/coffeescript-ui/docs/elements/pane/simplepane/simplepane.md

 ## Modifying a SimplePane

 After a SimplePane has been created, you can modify its header-, content- and footer-area.
-Therefore use the introduced <mark>slots</mark> to place the wanted content.
+Therefore use the introduced slots to place the wanted content.

 1.